-- Sun Moth Canteen – 28 Niagara Lane.
-Located in the laneway that runs between Little Bourke and Lonsdale Streets, Sun Moth is a bright and airy stop worth visiting whether you’re after beer, natural wine or coffee.
+- Superbus (formerly Sun Moth Canteen) – 28 Niagara Lane.
+Located in the laneway that runs between Little Bourke and Lonsdale Streets, Superbus retains the former residents passion fotr local beer, natural wine and good coffee.

 - Cookie – 252 Swanston Street.
 The first floor of the former Communist Party of Australia headquarters at Curtin House is one of the CBD’s original craft beer haunts.
 Other venues are more dedicated to beer these days, but you'll still find something to pair with their delicious Thai food without much trouble.